London Museum of Water & Steam

-The museum reopened on 22 March 2014.

 History

 Kew Bridge Pumping Station was originally opened in 1838 by the Grand Junction Waterworks Company, following a decision to close an earlier pumping station at Chelsea due to poor water quality.
-In the years up to 1944 the site expanded, ultimately housing six steam pumping engines as well as four Allen diesel pumps and four electric pump sets.
-The steam engines were retired from service in 1944, although two were kept on standby until 1958, when a demonstration run of the Harvey & Co.
+It originally supplied drinking water to Paddington and Kensington; the service was soon extended to Ealing, and by the 20th century it covered most of West London.
+In the years up to 1944 the site expanded, ultimately housing six steam pumping engines and four Allen diesel pumps.
+That year, new electric pumps were installed and the steam engines were retired from regular service.
+Two, however, were kept on standby, until 1958 when a demonstration run of the Harvey & Co.
 100 inch engine marked the final time steam power would pump drinking water at the site.

 The Metropolitan Water Board decided not to scrap the resident steam pumping engines and set them aside to form the basis of a museum display at a later date.
 This action bore fruit in 1974 with the formation of the Kew Bridge Engines Trust, a registered charity, by a group of volunteers previously involved in the restoration of the Crofton Pumping Station.